 16. “Johnny Come Home” by Fine Young Cannibals

 This was one of the songs from the debut album of the punk band X. “Johnny Hit and Run Pauline” garnered the most attention because of the dark and violent lyrics.
-It was about an individual and his debauched ways.
+The track is about a violent person named Johnny.

 18. “Handsome Johnny” by Richie Havens

-This song was part of the album by Richie Havens named Mixed Bag, which was released in 1966.
-It was more of an anti-war anthem, talking about all the famous battles and struggles including the Vietnam war and the civil rights struggle.
+This song is more of an anti-war anthem, talking about all the famous battles and struggles including the Vietnam war and the civil rights struggle.
 Through the song, the artists wanted listeners to act and take action before things got worse.

 20. “Johnny Thunder” by The Kinks